 There's always a new adventure waiting for you at one of the department's attractions.

-Each community center offers a variety of activities, camps, fitness classes, and more for kids (and adults) of all ages.
+Each community center offers a variety of activities, camps, fitness classes, and more for all ages.

 Fort Worth's dog parks are sure to get everyone's tail wagging!

-Fort Worth's aquatics facilities provide water safety and drowning prevention programs while also giving Fort Worth families a way to beat the summer heat.
+Fort Worth's aquatics facilities provide programs while also giving families a way to beat the summer heat.

-The Park & Recreation Department maintains close to 300 parks and public spaces citywide.
+The Park & Recreation Department maintains 297 parks (12,893 acres) and public spaces citywide.

-The Adopt-a-Spot program allows volunteers to adopt public spaces like parks, medians and roadways for regular litter cleanups and other maintenance activities.
+The Adopt-a-Spot program allows volunteers to adopt public spaces.

 Consider a park reservation for your next party, event, run, or activity.